ztyyLV/web-twain-docs/indepth/deployment/service.md

 > This article is meant exclusively for the [Service mode]({{site.indepth}}features/initialize.html#service-mode) of `DWT` .

-Dynamsoft Service is the core piece of `DWT` when it runs in [Service mode]({{site.indepth}}features/initialize.html#service-mode).
-It handles the communication between the hardware (scanner, webcam, etc.) and the browser, manages the image buffer and coordinates data between different modules.
-When we say "install `DWT` ", we are actually saying "install Dynamsoft Service" because the service installation includes the installation of all the major modules of `DWT` .
+Dynamsoft Service is the core piece of `DWT` when running in [Service mode]({{site.indepth}}features/initialize.html#service-mode).
+It handles the communication between the hardware (scanner, webcam, etc.) and the browser, manages the image buffer, and coordinates data between different modules.
+There are two different contexts where installing the SDK applies: a development context or a client/end-user context.
+For the latter, installing the SDK just entails installing the Dynamsoft Service component since the service installation includes the installation of all the major modules of `DWT` .

 ## How to install DWT